code-423n4/2023-08-chainlink/docs/src/src/pools/OperatorStakingPool.sol/contract.OperatorStakingPool.md

 ```

 ### InvalidAlerterRewardFundAmount
-This error is thrown when the admin tries to add a zero amount
+This error is thrown when the contract manager tries to add a zero amount
 to the alerter reward funds